-The plan of use of proceeds has been set out in the prospectus of the Company dated 18 June 2019 (the "Prospectus").
+The plan of use of proceeds from the global offering of the Company has been set out in the prospectus of the Company dated 18 June 2019 (the "Prospectus").
 After due and careful consideration of the current business environment and the development needs of the Group, the Board has determined to change the use of the proceeds of approximately HK\$15.2 million originally allocated for setting up new retail branches and points of sales and refurbishing existing retail branches to investing in the management and development of tourist attractions in the PRC.
 The analysis of the unutilised amount, the actual use of proceeds and the expected timeline for utilising the unutilised proceeds are set out as below: